ninosetien1804/HackathonQro2023/README.md

 ### Microorganism Database (Microorganism.zip)

-- Description: A database of virus and bacteria images compiled from publicly available sources.
-The images have been preprocessed and organized for use in the project.
+- Description: A database of viruses and bacteria images compiled from publicly available sources.
+The images have been preprocessed and organized in order for them to be used in the project.
 - Total Images: 982 (492 bacteria, 490 virus)
 - Data Split: 70% for training, 30% for testing
 - Directory Structure: